Mometasone (On the skin)

 Elocon, MomexinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to mometasone.

 Cream, Lotion, Ointment, Liquid

-- You should not use this medicine on your face unless your doctor tells you to.
+- Do not use this medicine on the face, underarms, diaper area, or groin area unless your doctor tells you to.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.